-Sports and swim instructor insurance cover individuals who directly oversee the teaching and training of individuals and teams.
-Policies for up to $1 million in general liability coverage can cost as little as $120 per year.
-Sports instructor insurance has unique industry policies that cover both general and professional liability in some cases.
+Sports and swim instructor insurance is a combination of policies that cover individuals who directly oversee the teaching and training of individuals and teams.
+Sports instructors can get general liability for as little as $120 per year with $1 million limits.
+Some insurers offer unique industry-specific policies that cover both general and professional liability.

-Sports instructors cover a wide range of athletic activities thus carrier options vary widely.
-The quote process is very simple with a couple of quick questions determining eligibility.
-Get the coverage you need at an affordable price with Next Insurance.
+The term “sports instructor” covers a wide range of athletic activities, so insurance carrier options vary widely.
+CoverWallet makes the quote process is very easy with a couple of quick questions determining eligibility.
 You can get a free quote online in minutes.

 Top Sports Instructor Insurance Providers

-Sports Fitness Insurance Corporation is a specialty insurance company with a streamlined application process with simple and easy to understand choices including business equipment.
-The company specializes in sports and fitness companies exclusively.
-All liabilities include professional liability as well as limited cybersecurity liability coverage, protecting you if your computer is hacked and client data is exposed.
+Sports Fitness Insurance Corporation is a specialty insurance company with a streamlined application process and easy to understand policy choices, including business equipment.
+The company specializes in sports and fitness companies exclusively and offers a range of liability policies, including professional liability and limited cybersecurity liability coverage.

-A sports instructor with no employees and teaches in small facilities with less than 1,000 participants is an ideal customer for Sports and Fitness Insurance Corporation.
-Instructors who teach at facilities can obtain certificates of insurance or place additional insured people on policies for proper coverage quickly.
+Sports instructors with no employees and who teach in small facilities less than 1,000 square feet are ideal customers for Sports and Fitness Insurance Corporation.
+Instructors who teach at multiple small facilities can obtain certificates of insurance (COI) quickly and place additional insureds on policies for proper coverage.

-Sadler Sports and Recreation Insurance focuses on sports and fitness instructor programs for sports and swim instructor general liability.
-With policies starting at $500,000 and going up to $5 million for liability coverage, Sadler Sports and Recreation make it easy to customize policies.
+Sadler Sports & Recreation Insurance focuses on sports and fitness instructor programs for sports and swim instructor general liability.
+With policies starting at $500,000 and going up to $5 million for liability coverage, Sadler Sports and Recreation makes it easy to customize policies.
 They work with large and small sports instructor businesses.

-Sadler Insurance is the right choice for a sports or swim instructor that works at multiple locations and facilities where he needs numerous certificates of insurance.
+Sadler Insurance is the right choice for a sports or swim instructor who works at multiple, larger locations where each requires a certificate of insurance.
 These include public pools, fitness facilities, and even private homes and venues.
-Most companies charge $25 per COI; Sadler provides these to sports instructors for free.
-This makes Sadler Sports and
+Most companies charge $25 per COI while Sadler provides these to sports instructors for free.

 K& K Insurance specializes in commercial insurance for companies considered higher risk than others.
-As their tagline says, “We Take Fun Seriously,” the company offers a wide variety of sports instructors.
+As their tagline “We Take Fun Seriously” suggests, the company offers a wide variety of sports instructors insurance.
 K&K Insurance insures for the specific risks sports and swim instructors face at a reasonable price.

 The K&K Insurance process is streamlined for sports and swim instructors operating as a sole proprietor.
-The company covers a broad range of instructors for both private and group lessons Sports including swimming, football, cheerleading, wrestling, and road running.
+The company covers a broad range of instruction in both private and group lessons sports, including swimming, football, cheerleading, wrestling, and road running.
 K&K Insurance requires all instructors to be at least 18 years of age.

-The Hartford is one of the largest business insurers in the nation covering a wide range of industries with a multitude of policies.
-Policies often include additional coverage for no extra cost compared to other companies where coverage is parsed down.
-Coverage is offered for small companies like sole proprietors to large organizations with hundreds of employees.
+The Hartford is one of the largest business insurers in the nation and covers a wide range of industries with a multitude of policies.
+Policies often include additional coverages for no extra cost compared to other companies where each coverage has a separate premium.
+Coverage is offered to small companies like sole proprietors and large organizations with hundreds of employees.

-Sports instructors who need coverage for equipment and business property separately should use The Hartford.
-The carrier can write standalone business property policies to cover equipment owned by the sports or swim instructor.
-This carrier is limited with general liability policies for sports and swim instructors.
+Sports instructors who need coverage for equipment and business property should use The Hartford.
+The carrier can write standalone business property policies to cover equipment owned by the sports or swim instructor, and it’s general liability policies for sports and swim instructors is somewhat limited.

 What Sports Instructor Insurance Is